staxas/stock-update-mailer/README.md

 # stock-update-mailer
-Get updates on stock movements and changes on owned stock in your email
+Get updates on stock movements and changes in owned stock in your email

 Requires sendmail to be installed